shokk1509-prog/distributed-algo-visualisation/README.md

 ---

-I am classified as intellectually disabled under Japanese administrative records.
+Under Japanese administrative records, I have a recognized cognitive disability.

-This project exists as a structural critique — not of individuals, but of systems that conflate compliance with capability.
+This work focuses on analyzing systemic structures rather than evaluating individuals.

-Documentation is available upon request.
+Further documentation is available upon request.

 ---